Chichri/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+Running the first command shouldn't do anything since I'm already on the test branch.
+The second command would
+merge the changes that have been committed and pushed on top_N to test.

+After the stash pop: I was right

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?